Civil Engineering

 Program Educational Objectives

-Civil engineering graduates will become responsible professionals who analyze, design, construct, manage or operate built and natural infrastructure and systems, and/or will have advance knowledge of the field.
+Civil engineering graduates will become responsible professionals who analyze, design, construct, manage or operate built and natural infrastructure and systems, and/or will have advanced knowledge of the field.

 Student Outcomes